-As your recovery progresses, eventually you will have to handle a number of celebrations from weddings, holidays, birthdays and other special occasions.
-You might feel the need to celebrate personal accomplishments as well such as getting a new job, a promotion, passing an exam or winning an award.
+As your recovery progresses, eventually you will have to handle a number of celebrations from weddings, holidays, birthdays, and other special occasions.
+You might feel the need to celebrate personal accomplishments as well such as getting a new job, a promotion, passing an exam, or winning an award.
 These types of positive events can be triggering for many people and they must find a way to observe or honor them without experiencing a relapse.

 Finding Different Rewards

 The connection between substance use and reward is often deeply ingrained for people with addictions.
-At a party or social gathering, they will feel the urge to reach for a drink or other drug because they feel entitled in that environment.
+At a party or social gathering, they will feel the urge to reach for a drink or other drug because they feel entitled to that environment.
 A sober celebration will definitely feel strange for them at first and perhaps even less meaningful as they adjust to their new lifestyle.
 The key is to test out and discover the type of reward that helps them feel satisfied as they celebrate.
 There are other types of less harmful treats that can be used as a way to enjoy a positive event.

 In very early recovery it is important to avoid being in a place where a lot of alcohol or drugs are being used.
 Their celebrations should not take place in a bar or around friends that are still heavily engaging in substance abuse.
 A sober environment with other types of rewards such as good food, music, close friends, fun activities can be just as enjoyable and will not present any danger for former addicts.
 People in recovery often arrange their own celebratory events where there is no alcohol present but plenty of other satisfying treats to take part in.